Code-Institute-Submissions/Booking-System-1/README.md

 [Am I Responsive](http://ami.responsivedesign.is/)
 ![Am I Responsive](https://github.com/TechCentreUK/Booking-System/blob/main/readme_images/testing_results/responsive.png)
+Responsiveness was tested manually using google chrome development tools, my iPhone 12 pro max AND using Am i Responsive as per the above screeshot.

 ### Assumptions and Dependencies
 Testing is dependent on the website being deployed live on Heroku.